BuiltWithNOF

 $30

 Babolat RPM Blast.
-New co-poly from Babolat that is softer than their earlier offerings and octagonally shaped for more spin.
-Currently being used by Nadal, Roddick and Tsonga.
-Available in both 16 and 17 ga.
+Co-polyester from Babolat that is softer than their earlier offerings and octagonally shaped for more spin.
+Personally, I found this to be on the stiff side, but this is the string of choice for Nadal, Warwrinka, Fognini and others on the tour.
+Available in 15L,16, 17 and 18 ga.

 $32